-Another step towards a future proof campus.

-ON OUR WAY TOWARDS A CIRCULAR TU/E CAMPUS Sustainability is a strategic priority at TU/e.
+Sustainability is a strategic priority at TU/e.
 In the dimension of Campus Operations, circularity is one of the five strategic sustainability goals.
 TU/e is now on its way to managing the extensive Real Estate portfolio in a circular manner, aligning with the nationwide program 'Netherlands Circular by 2050'.
 The policy for circular construction provides guidelines and rules for new construction, renovation, demolition and maintenance projects of all buildings on campus.
 This is how TU/e is taking its next steps toward a circular and future-proof campus.

-The 4 Themes of Circular Construction Circular construction was already on the radar of the Real Estate department before the policy was drafted.
+The 3 Themes of Circular Construction

+Circular construction was already on the radar of the Real Estate department before the policy was drafted.
 In several projects, circularity has already been applied, and from there, examined how it can be given a prominent role in the construction process.
-These insights have been incorporated into the new policy in 4 themes: Reuse Residual Materials, Environmental Impact & Material Usage, Healthy Materials, and Adaptive Capacity.
-In the following, we would like to take you through what we have already accomplished within these 4 themes and how we are moving forward with them.
-Reuse residual materials Before a building is demolished or renovated, we explore its circular possibilities: For instance, can the building be disassembled in a way that allows us to reuse the materials?
-This prevents unnecessary incineration or landfilling.
-In 2020, instead of being demolished, the Pavilion on campus was dismantled carefully.
-It was one of the four demonstration projects of the international Horizon-2020 program 'ReCreate' to enable the reuse of prefab concrete.
-Many materials, such as frames, floors, ceiling planks, and beam wood, were also reused in other projects.
-In the future, we have committed to increasing reuse in demolition and renovation to minimize construction waste.
-Photo: Dismantling of the pavilion's windows, which are reused at Skatehal Area 51 in Eindhoven. - Photo: Bart van Overbeeke.
+These insights have been incorporated into the new policy in 3 themes: Environmental Impact, Material Usage and Value Preservation.
+In the following, we would like to take you through what we have already accomplished within these 3 themes and how we are moving forward with them.

-TU/e

-SUSTAINABILITY

-Material Usage & Impact
+Environmental Impact

 Choosing the type of material and the environmental impact of this material is an important part of circular construction.
 The preservation of our cultural heritage on campus aligns well with the ambition to minimize the environmental impact of materials.
 Atlas (2018) is a great example of this: the entire structure was reused, including the steel façade structure, reducing the need for new materials.
-This is one of the reasons why we prefer renovation over demolition and new construction, and this practice has also been applied to the case of the Metaforum (2012), Matrix (2018), Neuron (2021), and Gemini (currently under renovation) reconstruction.
-On top of that, when we need new materials, we now go for reused or renewable materials as much as possible.
+This is one of the reasons why we prefer renovation over demolition and new construction, and this practice has also been applied to the case of the

+Metaforum (2012), Matrix (2018), Neuron (2021), and Gemini (currently under renovation) reconstruction.
+In addition, we also want to minimize CO2 emissions from new materials and store CO2 emissions in our buildings by using renewable materials.

-Photo: In Neuron, a wooden structure was chosen in the atrium.
+Photo: In Neuron, a wooden structure was chosen in the atrium, which stores CO2.
 Sustainable materials and vintage furniture parts were also selected for the furniture.
-Photo: Jannes Linders
+(Photo Jannes Linders)